 Overworking your recruiters during a hiring surge can result in less-than-stellar results.
-A recruitment agency lets you temporarily bring more people into your campaign.
+Agency recruitment lets you temporarily bring more people into your campaign.
 You won’t have to hire full-time employees who may not be productive during recruitment downtime.

 That goes for resources, too.
 Recruitment has its own tech, just like any other sector.
-Working with a recruitment agency gives you access to this without blowing your budget.
+Working with a recruitment agency gives you access without blowing your budget.